 I am also passionate by medecine and its monstruous pathologies.
 All these inspirations merge to create my vision of the world.

 How does "a normal day of artist" in your life look like?

-What do you love most about creating?
+What do you love most about creating and being an artist?
 What does “being creative” mean to you?